- Pollution permits involve giving firms a legal right to pollute a certain amount e.g. 100 units of Carbon Dioxide per year.

 - However, if it produces more pollution it has to buy permits from other firms or the government.

 - This creates a market for pollution permits with the price set by demand and supply.

 - The aim of pollution permits is to provide market incentives for firms to reduce pollution and reduce the external costs associated with it.
 For example, it is argued carbon dioxide emissions contribute towards global warming.

 - Pollution permits can also be a way for the government to raise revenue, by selling firms these permits to allow pollution.

-Diagram for pollution permits
+Diagram for pollution permits with increased demand

 Pollution permit scheme with cut in supply of permits

 In this case, the government reduces the number of permits over time.
 This means the price will steadily increase and create a growing incentive to reduce pollution over time.
 The idea is that it gives firms time to try and invest in different technology which creates less pollution.

 Over time, the existence of pollution permits should reduce demand for pollution.
 Firms wish to avoid paying the cost and find a way to reduce pollution.
 As demand for permits falls, the price of permits will fall.

 In this case of falling price of permits, it may be necessary for the government to respond by steadily reducing the supply of permits.
 By steadily reducing the amount of permits, the government can steadily reduce the quantity of pollution.